Squat or ScrumTruk: which is best for quadriceps training for athletes?

 In scrummaging the conventional range of movement in terms of included angles for both hip and knee joints is 90° to 140°.
 This relationship is readily replicated using the ScrumTruk.
 Further, when the exercise range is extended to "lock-out" or full extension, hip and knee joints move in unison from 90° to 180°.
 Thus, the hip and knee extensors share more or less equally the distribution of the load, with the result that the quadriceps group, as knee extensors, are fully engaged.

-As noted, there is the tendency with the squat for excessive trunk lean.
+As noted, there is a tendency with the squat for excessive trunk lean.
 To the extent that this occurs, at the lowest point of the squat, the included angle at the hip joint is significantly less than that at the knee joint.
 Consequently, rising to "lock-out" or 180° extension involves a much greater range of angular movement for the trunk than the thighs.
 Crucially, observation of actual lifters suggests that much of this greater relative movement tends to occur when the lifter is moving from a horizontal thigh position through the "sticking point," which McLaughlin and his colleagues estimated at around 30° above horizontal.
 Thus the trunk extensors, principally the gluteus maximus, bear the bulk of the serious loading while the quadriceps is not fully taxed.

-Given that the ScrumTruk is a very recent invention which is just coming out of the development stage, there have not yet been any systematic studies of its operation or effects.
+Given that the ScrumTruk is a very recent invention that is just coming out of the development stage, there have not yet been any systematic studies of its operation or effects.
 However, the most common observation from players in Sydney University Football Club's Elite Development Squad who have been making extensive use of the ScrumTruk in out-of-season training is a very definite "pump" or "burn" in the quadriceps when performing heavy sets.
 When queried, they report no similar effect from the squat which they are simultaneously performing.

 For rugby players, who usually have an inexpert technique in the squat, the ScrumTruk appears to be a much more efficient vehicle for developing and strengthening the quadriceps.
-Given its ease, comfort and efficiency of use, the ScrumTruk is likely to offer similar advantages over the squat for athletes in other sports or for other people pursuing strength and fitness.
+Given its ease, comfort and efficiency of use, the ScrumTruk is likely to offer similar advantages over the squat for athletes in other sports or other people pursuing strength and fitness.
 Its use is certainly indicated where there is a history of back or knee problems or where the person's limb geometry makes it difficult to maintain good form in the squat.

 This article first appeared in: